dragonfly-science/dragonfly-website/content/publications/abraham_overlap_2014.md

 ---
 pdf: AEBR-161-Black-petrel.pdf
 tags: edward, yvan, dragonfly, seabird, bycatch, report
+title: Overlap of the distribution of black petrel (<i>Procellaria parkinsoni</i>) with New Zealand trawl and longline fisheries
 ---
 Black petrel, *Procellaria parkinsoni*, has been identified as the New Zealand endemic seabird species that is most at risk from incidental captures in commercial fisheries.
 The goal of this project was to use